YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_2_tutorial_prerequisites/_index.md

 ## Google Cloud SDK

 Before starting, you should download and install the Google Cloud SDK.
 It will allow us to interact with set our cluster via the command-line.

 Download it from here: https://cloud.google.com/sdk/docs/quickstart

 ## KubeCtl

 The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 We will need it to interact with the cluster we have created via the CLI.

-You can download it from here: https://kubernetes.io/docs/tasks/tools/
+Download it from here: https://kubernetes.io/docs/tasks/tools/

 ## Kubernetes Cluster

-In this example, I will be using GKE, but you can always bring/create a Kubernetes cluster from another service provider since GitLab is cloud agnostic.
+In this example, I will be using GKE, but you can always bring/create a Kubernetes cluster from another service provider.

 You can get $300 towards a GKE cluster when you first sign-up here: https://cloud.google.com/kubernetes-engine

 Once you have access to the Google cloud console, you can create a cluster as follows:

 1. Go to the Google Cloud Console - console.cloud.google.com

-2. Click on the Menu Tab
+2. Click on the **Menu** Tab

-3. Go to the Kubernetes Engine Menu in Google Cloud Platform
+3. Go to the **Kubernetes Engine** Menu in Google Cloud Platform

 4. Click on the **Create** button